 West Midlands Low Carbon and Circular Economy Innovation Fund

-Opening in autumn 2021, the West Midlands Low Carbon and Circular Economy Innovation Fund will give food and drink manufacturers the opportunity to test their sustainable product or process on the market and scale its production (and/or improve the quality and consistency of an existing sustainable product or process).
+The West Midlands Low Carbon and Circular Economy Innovation Fund gives food and drink manufacturers the opportunity to test their sustainable approach or product on the market and create pathways to investment.

 Contact Sandwell Council